Ultimate Guide to Customer Value Management

 A properly deployed CVM program enables you, the vendor, to engage effectively with new business sponsors, as you have a solid foundation to grow from…leveraging value.

-How to get started with CVM and how long is it going to take to see the results.
+How to get started with CVM and how long does it take to see the results.

 A typical Value Management journey looks like the following: